AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/WAF logs/Enable the log analysis feature.md

 # Enable the log analysis feature

-This topic describes how to enable Log Service in the Web Application Firewall \(WAF\) console.
-After you enable the log analysis feature, you can dump the logs of WAF to Log Service.
+This topic describes how to enable the log analysis feature in the Web Application Firewall \(WAF\) console.
+After you enable the log analysis feature, you can collect the logs of WAF to Log Service.

 -   A subscription-based WAF instance is created.
 The edition of WAF is Pro, Business, or Enterprise.
-For more information, see [Activate Alibaba Cloud WAF](/intl.en-US/Pricing/Subscription/Activate Alibaba Cloud WAF.md).
+For more information, see [Activate Alibaba Cloud WAF](/intl.en-US/Pricing/Subscription/Purchase a WAF instance.md).

     **Note:**